project-akri/akri/docs/extensibility.md

 ## The mythical Loch Ness resource
 To demonstrate how new protocols can be added, we will create a protocol to discover Nessie, a mythical Loch Ness monster that lives at a specific url.

+For reference, we have created a [nessie branch](https://github.com/deislabs/akri/tree/nessie) with the implementation defined below.
+For convenience, you can [compare the nessie branch with main here](https://github.com/deislabs/akri/compare/nessie).

+### Container Registry Setup
+Any docker-compatible container registry should work (dockerhub, Github Container Registry, Azure Container Registry, etc).

+For this sample, we are using the [GitHub container registry](https://github.blog/2020-09-01-introducing-github-container-registry/).
+You can follow the [getting started guide here to enable it for yourself](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry).

 ### New DiscoveryHandler implementation
 If the resource you are interested in defining is not accessible through the [included protocols](./roadmap.md#currently-supported-protocols), then you will need to create a DiscoveryHandler for your new protocol.
 For the sake of demonstration, we will create a discovery handler in order to discover mythical Nessie resources.